JoshDoug/Notes/Web-Servers/web-servers.md

 # Install, Configuration, and General Usage of Web Servers
 Covers notes on HTTP Servers, the related *AMP* stack, other stacks and integrating with related components.
+Notes should be scoped to mention of and a quick summary of a server and relevant versions, links to sites and documentation, and info on integrating with other relevant components.
+If the explanation gets beyond a certain point it should be moved into its own file.

 ## Apache HTTPD 2.4
 ### Combined with PHP